bmanders716/bmanders716.github.io/cookbook.md

 Parsnip Soup.

 _Ingredients_--2 quarts of stock.
-               2†lb. of parsnips.
+               2‡¨¢. of parsnips.
-               If possible, Ω pint of cream.
+               If possible, Ì†∞int of cream.
                Pepper and salt to taste.

 _Method._--Slice the parsnips and put them into boiling stock.